 © Dr. Otmar Fugmann

-Art collections of Coburg Fortress (Kunstsammlungen der Veste Coburg)
+Art Collections of Coburg Fortress (Kunstsammlungen der Veste Coburg)

 Short facts